wheelerbb/gcp-invoice-intel/README.md

 # GCP Invoice Processing with Gemini

 This project implements an automated invoice processing system using Google Cloud Platform (GCP) services including Gemini AI.
-The system extracts structured data from invoices using Document AI and Gemini and stores the results in BigQuery.
+The system extracts structured data from invoices using Document AI and optionally refines the results using Gemini, storing the processed data in BigQuery.

+## Features

+- Automated invoice processing pipeline
+- OCR and data extraction using Document AI
+- Contextual understanding and refinement using Gemini
+- Flexible processing modes (with/without Gemini)
+- Data storage and analysis in BigQuery
+- File tracking and inventory management
+- Robust error handling and logging
+- Support for both production and ad-hoc processing

+## Processing Flows

+### Document AI Only Flow (--no-gemini switch)
+1. PDF invoice is uploaded to Cloud Storage
+2. Document AI processes the document:
+   - Extracts raw text
+   - Identifies entities (invoice number, dates, amounts, etc.)
+   - Extracts line items with quantities and prices
+3. Results are parsed and structured
+4. Data is stored in BigQuery with file tracking

+### Document AI + Gemini Flow (default)
+1. PDF invoice is uploaded to Cloud Storage
+2. Document AI processes the document (same as above)
+3. Gemini refines the extracted data:
+   - Analyzes the raw text and Document AI output
+   - Provides enhanced understanding of complex cases
+   - Improves accuracy of extracted information
+4. Results are parsed and structured
+5. Data is stored in BigQuery with file tracking

+Both flows include robust error handling and fallback mechanisms to ensure data consistency.

 ## To-Dos